import numpy as np

 seq = np.digitize(satn, bins=values)

-# Set uninvaded by to -1
+# Set uninvaded to 0

 # Set solids back to 0